Step-Tagging: Toward controlling the generation of Language Reasoning Models through step monitoring: Introduction

 \section{Introduction}

 For the past few years, the field of Language Reasoning Models (LRMs) has experienced significant growth in terms of capabilities.
-Initiated by the pioneering work on model prompting such as Chain-of-Thought \citep{wei2023chainofthoughtpromptingelicitsreasoning} and Self-Consistency \citep{wang2023selfconsistencyimproveschainthought}, Inference Time Scaling has emerged as a popular field with the goal of making models more accurate at reasoning.
-At the same time, fundamental work on Reinforcement Learning (RL) and Supervised Fine-Tuning (SFT) as part of Training Time Scaling has led to the release of strong reasoning models.\\ \phantom{m} However, recent surveys have shown that LRMs need to generate a very large number of tokens---several thousands---in order to generate an accurate answer on challenging questions \citep{qu2025surveyefficientreasoninglarge, chen2025think23overthinkingo1like, sui2025stopoverthinkingsurveyefficient}.
+Inference Time Scaling, with work on model prompting has emerged as a popular field with the goal of making models more accurate at reasoning \citep{wei2023chainofthoughtpromptingelicitsreasoning, wang2023selfconsistencyimproveschainthought}.
+At the same time, fundamental work on Training Time Scaling has led to the release of strong native reasoning models \cite{xu2025largereasoningmodelssurvey}. \\ \phantom{m} However, recent surveys have shown that LRMs need to generate a very large number of tokens---several thousands---in order to generate an accurate answer on challenging questions \citep{qu2025surveyefficientreasoninglarge, chen2025think23overthinkingo1like, sui2025stopoverthinkingsurveyefficient}.
 This behavior makes reasoning models extremely inefficient - scaling in both compute resources and inference time.
 Although recent works have suggested solutions to this problem, most approaches overlook the possibility of monitoring the reasoning as it is being generated, and using this information to improve the inference such as its efficiency.
-Indeed, efficient inference-time scaling methods are either static - fixed budgets/black-box, lacking of interpretability - or dynamic, but they do not exploit the semantic content of reasoning steps to guide early stopping.
-To address this challenge, this paper aims to offer a new perspective on the efficiency of LRMs by focusing on online monitoring of models.
-Our contributions are as follows: \begin{itemize}[leftmargin=*, itemsep=0pt, topsep=0pt] \item \textbf{Formalization of the Reasoning step concept:} From the literature, we have observed numerous definitions of reasoning steps.
-We first present a comprehensive review and formalize a more generalized definition of what constitutes a reasoning step for LRMs.
-We then propose \emph{ReasonType}, the first taxonomy of reasoning steps, enabling a structured identification of reasoning behaviors.
+Indeed, efficient inference-time scaling methods are either static - fixed budgets/black-box - or dynamic, but they requires access the model's internals and do not exploit the text generated by LRMs to guide early stopping.
+To address this challenge, this paper aims to offer a new perspective on the efficiency of LRMs by focusing on dynamic monitoring of model's outputs.
+Our contributions are as follows: